laravel/docs/pulse.md

 ### Redis Ingest

 > **Warning**
-> The Redis Ingest requires Redis 6.2 or greater.
+> The Redis Ingest requires Redis 6.2 or greater and `phpredis` or `predis` as the application driver.

 By default, Pulse will store entries directly to the [configured database connection](#using-a-different-database) after the HTTP response has been sent to the client or a job has been processed; however, you may use Pulse's Redis ingest driver to send entries to a Redis stream instead.
 This can be enabled by configuring the `PULSE_INGEST_DRIVER` environment variable: